Ch-Kashif171/Larite/README.md

 }
 ```

-Kframe will autoload them all.
+Larite will autoload them all.

 ---